nicklalone/IGME-689---Assembly_6502/04 - Players, Missiles, and Balls/01 - Player Sprites.md

 	DEY             ; 21+2 = \[23]    (Weenie)
 	BNE BEGIN       ; 23+3 = \[26]    (Branch)
 ```

-The number on the left is the number of cycles that have elapsed since WSYNC at the beginning of each instruction, it is only there to illustrate the addition of cycles.
+The number on the left is the number of cycles that have elapsed since `WSYNC` at the beginning of each instruction, it is only there to illustrate the addition of cycles.
 The number in brackets is the number of cycles that have elapsed at the end of each instruction.
 It is better to keep track of this number because writes to TIA registers occur on this cycle.

-Note the number 22 next to RESP0 is in asterisks, signifying a write to a TIA register.
-(22-20)*3 == 6, and since it is RESP0 we round up to 15 and that is where Player 0 goes.
+Note the number 22 next to `RESP0` is in asterisks, signifying a write to a TIA register.
+(22-20)*3 == 6, and since it is `RESP0` we round up to 15 and that is where Player 0 goes.

-The cycle count is especially important to RESP0, but almost all writes to TIA registers are affected in some way by the cycle count.
+The cycle count is especially important to `RESP0`, but almost all writes to TIA registers are affected in some way by the cycle count.
 A player or missile modification too late in the scanline will cause the player to shift up one scanline as it moves away from the left side of the screen.
 Writes to the playfield must be timed to occur in the center of the screen if one wishes to produce an asymmetrical playfield.
 The number between these asterisks is very important to the program, and you may find yourself spending hours getting that number to be just what you need it to be for  your particular application.

 I usually put relevant comment outside the counting column, but this isn't relevant code so I decided to illustrate the mnemonic device I used to determine the cycles for each instruction.